flipcoder/textbeat/README.md

 but it is not the only way.

-For instance, a C major chord would be specified in a way a computer would understand it: 3 notes across 3 separate channels: C,E,G.
+For instance, a C major chord would be specified in a way a computer would understand it: 3 notes across 3 separate channels: C,E,G (or 1,3,5).
-In decadence, in addition to this behavior, you can write it in a single channel as a chord.
-You may choose to write it as "Cmaj". or since we're in the key of C, "1maj", "ma", "maj", "major", "M", or "I" would also work.

 Writing this in a tracker with 1 note per channel is specific enough for a computer, but annoyingly lacking context from the perspective of a performer.

+In decadence, you can write the chord directly: 1maj or Cmaj.
+1 (C) is not required here. as chords without note names are positioned on 1 (C) (ex. "maj" = "Cmaj" = "1maj").
+Other shorthand names that work: "ma", "major", "M", or roman numeral "I"

 So, you may find yourself writing a huge voicing spanning octaves like this:

-maj7#4/sus2/1
+b7maj7#4/sus2/1

-(same thing with note names: Cmaj7#4/Csus2/C)
+(same thing with note names: Bbmaj7#4/Csus2/C)

 (suffix this with & to hear the notes walked individually)

 The above chord voicing spans 3 octaves and contains 9 notes.
-It is a Cmaj7 chord w/ an added #4, followed by a lower octave Csus2.
+It is a Bbmaj7 chord w/ an added #4 (relative to Bb, which is E), followed by a lower octave Csus2.
 Then at the bottom, there is a C bass note.
 As cryptic as it may seem to non-musicians, condensed chord voicings are going to make more sense to your ear over time than seeing random note letters fly by.